divagicha/CoWIN-Vaccine-Appointment-Booking/README.md

 ## Important Points to Keep In Mind
 - This is a proof of concept project.
 I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Developed for Educational Purpose; USE IT AT YOUR OWN RISK.
 I SHOULD NOT BE DEEMED RESPONSIBLE FOR ANY LEGAL CONCERNS.**
 - This goes without saying but, once you get your shot, please do help out any underprivileged people around you who may not have a laptop or the know-how.
 For instance any sort of domestic help, or the staff in your local grocery store, or literally the thousands of people who don't have the knowledge or luxury we do.
 - If you accidentally book a slot, don't worry.
 You can always login to the [Official portal](https://selfregistration.cowin.gov.in/) and cancel or re-schedule the booking.
 There is no option available for rescheduling or cancellation of Booking Slot in the Application.
-There will be an X symbol on the right-top corner for each beneficiary to cancel from CoWIN Portal.
+There will be an X symbol on the top-right corner for each beneficiary to cancel from CoWIN Portal.
 - There is no option to register new mobile or add beneficiaries.
-This can be used only after beneficiary has been added through the Official WebApp of [CoWIN](https://cowin.gov.in/).
+This application can be used only after beneficiary has been added through the Official WebApp of [CoWIN](https://cowin.gov.in/).